logo

 1. Cap Rates: This refers to the rate at which your interest-earning capacity is capped.
 For example, if an index returns 12% but the contract’s cap rate is 6%, the annuitant will be eligible for an interest credit of 6% only.
 It doesn’t matter how much the index goes above the cap rate; the maximum interest that can be earned is the cap rate.

-2. Participation Rate (PR): The participation rate describes the annuitant’s participation percentage in a return of an index.
+2. Participation Rate (PR): The participation rate describes the annuitant’s participation percentage in the return of an index.
 For example, suppose the participation rate is 150%, and the index returned 4% over the agreed time.
 In that case, the annuitant will be eligible for 150% of the return, i.e., 6%.

 Should your needs change unexpectedly, and you need to take an excess withdrawal (a withdrawal that is above the free withdrawal amount available in a given contract year), you may be entitled to access additional monies, although certain charges and penalties may apply.
 Any amount withdrawn in excess of the remaining free withdrawal amount is subject to a Surrender Charge.
 Below is the Surrender Charge schedule for the Clear Spring Highlander 7 Fixed Indexed Annuity.